dimagi/commcare-cloud/docs/changelog/0008-blob-metadata-part-1.md

-# Blob Metadata Migration Process - part 1
+# Blob Metadata Migration - part 1

 This migration will consist of running a series of commands against your cluster to migrate blob metadata from CouchDB to SQL.